ruuddejong-altran/python-c-cpp/docs/example_3.md

 %}
 ```

+In the function body we define a class
+that is derived from `_OperatorFuncClass`,
+with a redefined `operation_method`.
+We create an instance of that class,
+and we use that instance as the third argument
+to the `_operation_wrapper` function.

 The `%pythoncode` directive tells SWIG to include this
 code in the generated `spam.py` file.
-It does not any code for this in the generated `.cpp` file.
+No code occurs in the generated `.cpp` file for this.

 Now all that is needed to finish this
 is to create the `_operation_wrapper` function.
 This function must be available both in C++ and Python, so we use
 the `%inline` directive again.
 But since the `do_operation` function in the library expects
-a function as its 3rd argument, and not a method,
+a plain function as its 3rd argument, and not a method,
 we must again (similar to what we did in [example 2](./example_2.md))
 create a helper function that can be passed as the third argument.
 The helper function, as well as the global variable